 Fasten second screw at rear of slide body.
 Be sure the rubber bumper faces the back of cabinet.

+Pull the center of the mounted body slides completely out.
 Insert completed shelf in body slides.
 Slide in and out twice to ensure proper action.

 What follows below is an assembly sequence for the DVD swivel towers/bookcases.

 Hinges mounted on sides for glass doors.

 Shelf locking pins used in taller DVD400 and DVD600 models.

 Illustrating locking shelf engaged with threaded stud.

 Top face down on carpet with pins threaded in to first flat fin.

 Pin and cam fastens side to top. (see beginning of assembly)

 Bottom attaches with assembly screws with provided Allen wrench.
 (See beginning of assembly sequence.)